1upses/1upses/README.md

 - 👋 Hi, I’m 1ups_
 - 👀 I’m interested in computer science and music
-- 🌱 I’m currently learning python, but I'll consider learning other languages later
+- 🌱 I’m currently learning python and C, but I'll consider learning other languages later
 - 📫 How to reach me valentin.rapp.pro@gmail.com